nguyen-michael/avadata-gatsby/src/pages/index.md

   blurbs:
     - image: /img/elucidation.png
       text: >
         Our PowerBI skills are renowned in all 8 continents.
+There are more words.
     - image: /img/analytic-tooling.png
       text: >
         We use the latest tooling in the Analytics world, including slide rules, calculators and notepad.